Wither362/Wither362/README.md

--También tengo un canal de youtube llamado WiThErplays362 -All the responses can be in english or in spanish -Todas las respuestas pueden ser en inglés o en español
+-También tengo un canal de youtube llamado WiThErplays362 -All the responses can be in english or in spanish -Todas las respuestas pueden ser en inglés o en español -Also all the responses I do can be wrong or not, but usually are wrong -También todas las respuestas que haga pueden ser correctas o incorrectas, pero normalmente son incorrectas

 <!---